-Our agriculture and environment researchers work to improve food security, ensure a clean water supply, develop climate change solutions, and bolster the health and sustainability of natural and managed systems.
+Our agriculture and environment researchers work to improve food security, protect wildlife, ensure a clean water supply, develop climate change solutions, and bolster the health and sustainability of natural and managed systems.

 These impacts are made possible through public and private investments, legislator support, multi-institutional partnerships, and the dedication of faculty and student scholars.

 Below, we showcase a fraction of our world-class research in the area of agriculture and the environment.
 You can also view a pdf version and subscribe to one of our ACES e-newsletters to stay abreast of new developments in ACES research.

 A philanthropic project from the College of ACES is bringing the milk-producing power of Holsteins together with the heat tolerance of cattle indigenous to tropical climates.
 Using traditional breeding techniques along with artificial insemination, the project promises to deliver tropical-adapted cattle capable of producing 10 times the milk of indigenous breeds.
 Although similar hybrid breeds are common in Brazil, they can't be exported to other countries due to endemic diseases.
 The high health status of the U.S. herd, along with access to the world's best Holstein genetics, set the Illinois project apart.
 Better still, the researchers are simply giving the embryos away to developing countries, with the goal of establishing local herds and boosting food security for generations.